 - (4) Adjustments to accrued employee-related costs represent (i) an increase in the liability of approximately \$3,300 resulting from the transfer to the Company from Cablevision of the Company's employees' participant accounts in the Cablevision Excess Savings Plan and (ii) an increase of \$3,400 resulting from the transfer to the Company from Cablevision of the Company's employees' participant accounts in the Cablevision Excess Cash Balance Plan, offset by (iii) a decrease of approximately \$6,900 of liabilities, reflecting the payment to Cablevision of their corporate employees' outstanding stock appreciation rights and long-term incentive plan liabilities.
-The net effect of these three adjustments is to increase current liabilities by approximately \$2,500 and reduce non-current liabilities by approximately \$2,700. - (5) Adjustments to other liabilities represent the elimination of certain liabilities for uncertain tax positions and the related accrued interest aggregating \$57,451 that will be retained by Cablevision pursuant to a Tax Disaffiliation Agreement between the Company and Cablevision. - (6) Adjustments to stockholder's equity (deficiency) include (i) a decrease of approximately \$1,250,000 from a portion of the New AMC Networks Debt that will be issued to CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt, (ii) a decrease relating to a loss on extinguishment of debt of \$11,239 relating to the estimated redemption premium paid by the Company on its senior subordinated notes, partially offset by the related tax effect of \$4,173, (iii) a decrease relating to the write-off of the unamortized deferred financing costs of \$6,387 relating to the Company's existing credit facility debt, senior notes and senior subordinated notes that will be repaid with a portion of the remaining proceeds from the issuance of the New AMC Networks Debt in connection with the Distribution, (iv) a decrease of \$1,247 related to the unamortized discount on the Company's existing senior notes and senior subordinated notes that will be repaid with a portion of the proceeds from the issuance of the remaining New AMC Networks Debt in connection with the Distribution, (v) a decrease of approximately \$400 related to the transfer to the Company from Cablevision of the Company's employees' participant accounts in the Cablevision Excess Cash Balance Plan, (vi) a decrease of \$4,000 relating to the contribution to Cablevision for the unfunded account balances of the Company's employees in the Cablevision Cash Balance Pension Plan, (vii) a decrease of \$9,325 as a result of the decrease in the Company's aggregate net deferred tax asset relating to the impact of the tax adjustments discussed in (7) below, partially offset by (viii) an increase to stockholder's equity of \$57,451 relating to the elimination of certain liabilities for uncertain tax positions and the related accrued interest that will be retained by Cablevision pursuant to a Tax Disaffiliation Agreement between the Company and Cablevision. - (7) The pro forma adjustment recorded to current deferred tax asset, noncurrent deferred tax asset and noncurrent deferred tax liability reflects adjustments that are currently expected to result from the Distribution to Cablevision's stockholders.
-Deferred tax assets and liabilities presented in the consolidated financial statements included elsewhere in this Information Statement have been measured using the applicable corporate tax rates historically used by Cablevision.
-However, primarily due to different state and local apportionment factors that will be applicable to the Company as of the Distribution date, the estimated applicable corporate tax rates used to measure deferred taxes will be lower on a stand-alone basis.
-In addition, the noncurrent deferred tax asset was reduced by an amount relating to the historical recognition of share-based compensation expense for employees of Cablevision that was allocated to the Company for which the post-Distribution tax benefit upon exercise or vesting of the related share-based payment awards will be realized by Cablevision.
-Furthermore, at the Distribution date, a portion of the deferred tax asset for net operating loss and tax credit carry forwards is expected to be reclassified from noncurrent deferred tax asset and presented as a current deferred tax asset.
+The net effect of these three adjustments is to increase current liabilities by approximately \$2,500 and reduce non-current liabilities by approximately \$2,700. - (5) Adjustments to other liabilities represent the elimination of certain liabilities for uncertain tax positions and the related accrued interest aggregating \$57,451 that will be retained by Cablevision pursuant to a Tax Disaffiliation Agreement between the Company and Cablevision. - (6) Adjustments to stockholder's equity (deficiency) include (i) a decrease of approximately \$1,250,000 from a portion of the New AMC Networks Debt that will be issued to Cablevision or CSC Holdings, which will use such New AMC Networks Debt to satisfy and discharge outstanding Cablevision or CSC Holdings debt, (ii) a decrease relating to a loss on extinguishment of debt of approximately \$11,239 relating to the estimated redemption premium paid by the Company on its senior subordinated notes, (iii) a decrease relating to the write-off of the unamortized deferred financing costs of \$6,387 relating to the Company's existing credit facility debt, senior notes and senior subordinated notes that will be repaid with a portion of the remaining proceeds from the issuance of the New AMC Networks Debt in connection with the Distribution, (iv) a decrease of \$1,247 related to the unamortized discount on the Company's existing senior notes and senior subordinated notes that will be repaid with a portion of the proceeds from the issuance of the remaining New AMC Networks Debt in connection with the Distribution, (v) a decrease of approximately \$400 related to the transfer to the Company from Cablevision of the Company's employees' participant accounts in the Cablevision Excess Cash Balance Plan, (vi) a decrease of \$4,000 relating to the contribution to Cablevision for the unfunded account balances of the Company's employees in the Cablevision Cash Balance Plan, (vii) a decrease of \$9,325 as a result of the decrease in the Company's aggregate net deferred tax asset relating to the impact of the tax adjustments discussed in (7) below, partially offset by (viii) an increase to stockholder's equity of \$57,451 relating to the elimination of certain liabilities for uncertain tax positions and the related accrued interest that will be retained by Cablevision pursuant to a Tax Disaffiliation Agreement between the Company and Cablevision.